matemagyari/reference-ddd-blackjack/README.txt

 General user experience description:

 It's a simplified 2-player Blackjack game.
 Users only need a browser.
 At the beginning they must register, so an account of X chips will be created for each.
-Then they can join to tables, whenever two players sit at the same table a game begins.
+Then they can join to tables and whenever two players sit at the same table a game begins.
 One player will be the dealer.
 At the beginning of the game their bets are automatically deducted from their balance, and at the end of the game the winner will be credited.
+After a game the players are removed from the table.
 On the page the players can see a leader board.
 For  the rules of the game, check org.home.blackjack.core.domain.game.Game.

 General deployment description:

 The application has two artifacts (jars), Blackjack Core and Blackjack Wallet.
 Start up
 	* Blackjack Core: mvn exec:java
-	* Blackjack Core: mvn jetty:run
+	* Blackjack Wallet: mvn jetty:run
-    * the users only need a browser.
+    	* the users only need a browser and open file:///.../blackjack/blackjack-core-system/src/main/webapp/index.html

 General technical description: